San Diego Art Therapy Masters Programs Online

 Online art therapy masters programs combine the practice of visual arts with the study of psychotherapy.
-They focus on training students to help people with mental health issues use art to communicate and work through problems.
+They focus on training students through best practices to help people with mental health issues use art to communicate and work through problems.

-Students in art therapy programs are trained to develop evidence-based clinical skills, to use art therapy theories fluently, and to employ social skills in many cultures and environments.
-Students are also expected to stay abreast of developing art technologies and different types of media emerging in the art world.
+Students in art therapy programs are trained to develop evidence-based clinical skills, to use top art therapy theories fluently, and to employ social skills in many cultures and environments.
+Students receiving an art therapy education are also expected to stay abreast of developing art technologies and different types of media emerging in the art world.

-Other goals of online art therapy masters programs include training students to think empirically and to be effective researchers, as much of the field is based on investigative skills.
+Other goals of online art therapy masters courses and programs include training students to think empirically and to be effective researchers, as much of the field is based on investigative skills.

 What to Expect in Online Art Therapy Masters Programs